Massachusetts Green High Performance Computing Center: Research

 The MGHPCC facilities have been used for a wide variety of applications including, but not limited to, advanced iterative methods for modeling molecular geometry, the behavior of stellar wind, ecological resilience of renewable energy systems, and neural circuitry.
 The facility also serves as a data processing center for a commercial and academic partnership hosted by Boston University known as Mass Open Cloud, a collaborative project to create a novel decentralized public cloud based on the Open Cloud eXchange model.

+Expansion

+On October 24th 2024, MGHPCC announced a $16 million expansion to its computing campus, planning to build a quantum computing complex.
+The project is being built with its Boston-based partner, QuEra Computing.